cafeduke/cafeduke.github.io/_posts/java/2017-01-01-deadlock-hold-and-wait.md

 ### Non Preemption

 Preemption is the ability to forcibly suspend an execution unit and take away all resources allocated to it.
 From a Java application developer's point of view, Java threads are non-preemptive.
-Once a thread grabs a resource like a lock on a object by entering a critical section, it has to voluntarily release the resource by invoking wait() on the Object.
+Once a thread grabs a resource like a lock on a object by entering a critical section, it has to voluntarily release the resource by invoking `wait()` on the `Object`.

 ### Hold And Wait

 Holding resources and waiting for more resources.
 We need take care of this while writing code.

 When the currently held resources are not sufficient to proceed

 *   An execution unit (thread) should check if additional resources are available